-Drive into Damaraland, the Brandberg Massif and see the San Bush rock art.

-Emerging from our tents in the pleasant cool of the morning we make ready for the day.
-Whilst our breakfast is cooking around camp, in the trees, you might see some rosy faced lovebirds, or a hornbill ready for a tasty insect for their breakfast.
-We then head into the area of Damaraland we see the everchanging landscape of Namibia.
+DAY 10 Cape Cross Seals and drive into Damaraland, the Brandberg Massif and the White Lady painting.
+We drive along the coast, just south of the famous 'Skeleton Coast' and stop to see the seal colony at Cape Cross.
+This is the largest breeding colony of Cape Fur Seals in the world.
+We then head into the area of Damaraland we see the ever-changing landscape of Namibia.
 We get a real taste of a prehistorical land in the area which has ruggedly beautiful, untamed, stark plains, petrified forests and peaks of the Brandberg Massif.
 The name Brandberg means 'fire mountain' which refers to the glowing red colour of the rocks, seen at sunset.
-With a dense concentration of San Bush art, dating back several thousand years, we walk with a local guide to see some of these.
+With a dense concentration of San Bush art, dating back several thousand years, we walk with a local guide to view the famous 'White Lady' rock painting.
 Along this route we may see evidence of wildlife through leopard tracks in the sand and Acacia trees destroyed by passing elephants.
-Approximate drive time: 2-3 hours.
+Approximate drive time: 6 hours.
+Meals: B L D